When you’re a big bank, you have big responsibilities. The biggest of which is to do the right thing. It’s something we’ve always been good at.

 At Bendigo Bank we value all abilities and capabilities.
 So, we want our products, services and workplace to be accessible to all people.
 Using industry expertise and advances will ensure banking with us is positive and seamless.

 Our focus is on three groups: our customers, our people, and our workplace.
 We aim to raise awareness, influence strategy, and drive initiatives to deliver change.

 The plan was a collaborative effort.
 We worked with the Australian Network on Disability and input from senior leaders.
 The Bank's employee and inclusion network was also involved.
 This network comprises members from across the organisation who have experience with disability.
 They share a passion for accessibility issues and building an inclusive workplace.

 There are many things underway at the moment to ensure we are accessible including:

 - Working towards being WCAG (Web Content Accessibility Guidelines) 2.1 compliant

-- Being an active participant on the Australian Banking Association review of the Accessibility Guiding Principles which were released in November 2018
+- Being part of the Australian Banking Association's review of the Accessibility Guiding Principles.
+Released: November 2018

-- Working with organisations such as Vision Australia to assist us with design and testing of key banking services
+- Working with organisations, such as Vision Australia, on design and testing of key banking services

 We continually strive to improve our accessibility and we value feedback from you on ways we can improve our access or fix any problems.
 Please contact us if there is information on this website, or in any of our digital channels, which you cannot access.